What To Pack

 "MOVE-IN day just got MUCH EASIER"

-Returning for Fall of 2018, Swarthmore is pleased to announce that we are partnering with MyMicroFridge to offer dorm fridge rentals and delivery to students living in campus housing.
+we are partnering with MyMicroFridge to offer dorm fridge rentals and delivery to students living in campus housing.
 Please note that you must contact the company directly to rent a fridge, and they will coordinate delivery straight to your dorm room.

 If you do not yet know who your roommate is and/or where you will be living, you can still reserve a unit.
 For more information, please visit MyMicroFridge.

 Order your dorm supplies and linens through our special Bed Bath and Beyond program, and they can be shipped straight to campus for you.
 Orders for other products sold through the Campus Store can be placed online through the Swarthmore Campus and Community Store.
 They will be packed and waiting for you to pick up in the store when you arrive on campus.

 Swarthmore College works closely with Ultimate College Storage, a premier student storage option through the UPS Store to assist students with all of their storage needs.
 They also assist with shipping and holding items.
 Please visit Ultimate College Storage or call (484) 222-6102 for more information.

 What to pack, what to buy, what to leave at home

 - Furniture: bed, desk, chair, dresser